LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 #### The Debate: Is 12 dB Crest Factor Still Accurate?

-However, there's growing recognition in the industry that 12 dB crest factor may be too low to accurately represent typical operating conditions with music.
+However, there's growing recognition in the industry that a 12 dB crest factor may be too low to accurately represent typical operating conditions with music.

 This recognition led to the development of AES75-2023, "AES standard for acoustics – Measuring loudspeaker maximum